 “PGT” means Pacific Gas Transmission Company, a California corporation.

-“PGT Service” means firm natural gas transportation service on the PGT Pipeline from the Receipt Point to the Delivery Point under the terms and conditions of “Rate Schedule FTS-1 Firm Transportation Service” that are applicable to ENA's service immediately prior to the Commencement Date (sometimes referred to as Rate Schedule FTS-1-T3), including without limitation provisions pertaining to payment of a Mitigation Revenue Recovery Surcharge, as such Rate Schedule may be modified from time to time in the future by the Federal Energy Regulatory Commission or its successor.
+“PGT Service” means firm natural gas transportation service on the PGT Pipeline from the Receipt Point to the Delivery Point under the terms and conditions of “Rate Schedule FTS-1 Firm Transportation Service” that are applicable to ENA's service immediately prior to the Commencement Date (sometimes referred to as Rate Schedule FTS-1-T3), including without limitation provisions pertaining to payment of a Mitigation Revenue Recovery Surcharge, as such Rate Schedule may be modified from time to time in the future by FERC or its successor.

 “PGT Pipeline” means the pipeline facilities of PGT extending from the border between Canada and the United States of America near Kingsgate, British Columbia to Malin, Oregon.

-“Parties” means ENA, ECC, and Calpine and “Party” means either of them.
+“Parties” means ENA, ECC, and Calpine and “Party” means any of them.

 “Receipt Point” means the interconnect between the ANG Pipeline and the PGT Pipeline at Kingsgate, British Columbia, on the Canadian side of the international border.

-“Regulatory Authorities” means all governmental, regulatory authorities having jurisdiction over the assignment of the Assigned Capacity pursuant hereto including without limitation, the FERC.
+“Regulatory Authorities” means all governmental or regulatory authorities having jurisdiction over the assignment of the Assigned Capacity pursuant hereto including without limitation, FERC.

 “Transfer Documents” means the documentation required by PGT in respect of the transfer of the Assigned Capacity from ENA to Calpine, in each case, effective on the Commencement Date.